HomeSpecialties › Endocrinology

 How to optimise your application

-The honest read: There are two bottlenecks, but the decisive one is winning an accredited endocrinology Advanced Training post after the Divisional exams.
-Because no numeric rubric is published, the levers are the documented selection components — a strong CV with research and endocrinology exposure, strong referees, and a polished interview — rather than a weighting you can game.
-Since endocrinology is non-procedural, there's no logbook to build; the differentiators are clinical experience and research output.
+The honest read: The decisive bottleneck is winning an accredited Advanced Training post after the Divisional exams.
+With no published rubric, the levers are CV, research, strong referees and a polished interview — no logbook exists (non-procedural), so differentiators are clinical experience and research output.

 • Pass the Divisional exams cleanly (tied to Eligibility gate, start during BPT) — Both the Divisional Written and Clinical Examinations must be passed to be eligible for Advanced Training — a first-time pass keeps you on timeline and frees time for research and endocrinology terms.